DHancock/WinAppSdkCleaner/README.md

  This is a developer only utility.
 The utility will list all packages that depend on a particular WinAppSdk framework package.
 If you remove the WinAppSdk that contains it, the code will remove all the dependent packages first.
 Use at your own risk.

- By default, the utility removes packages for the current user.
-To remove user scoped packages for all users, select the appropriate option in the settings and start the utility in elevated mode using "Run as administrator".
+ By default, the utility allows the removal of WinAppSdk packages for the current user.
+If you installed the WinAppSdk using that user account, removing the WinAppSdk will recover the disc space.

- To list and remove provisioned packages, the utility also requires elevation.
+ To remove a WinAppSdk that has been provisioned, you have to start the utility elevated (using "Run as administrator").
+That will allow the complete removal of a WinAppSdk for all users.